aroraakshit/thecuriousperspective/_posts/2023-03-23-pytorch-traced-models.md

 3. Blogs about PyTorch tracing vs scripting
     - [blog](https://ppwwyyxx.com/blog/2022/TorchScript-Tracing-vs-Scripting/) by Yuxin Wu - Software Engineer at Google Brain, May 2022.
         - Proposes the use of tracing over scripting because complying with scripting requirements is harder and makes the code uglier, in comparison to tracing.
 I highly recommend going through this blog in detail to understand the comparison between tracing and scripting.
 The blog ultimately proposes cleverly mixing tracing (by default) and scripting (when required for submodules) for the most optimal export.
-    - [Mastering TorchScript](https://paulbridger.com/posts/mastering-torchscript/) by Paul Bridger - ML Consultant, October 2020.
+    - Paul Bridger - ML Consultant
+        - [Mastering TorchScript](https://paulbridger.com/posts/mastering-torchscript/), October 2020.
+This blog demonstrates the differences between tracing and scripting via different examples.
+        - [Object Detection at 1840 FPS with TorchScript, TensorRT and DeepStream](https://paulbridger.com/posts/video-analytics-deepstream-pipeline/#stage-3-hacked-deepstream-mdash-80-tensorrt-20-torchscript), October 2020.
+This blog talks compares TorchScript vs TensorRT.
 4. Misc
     - [Adding support for HTML5's details element to Jekyll](http://movb.de/jekyll-details-support.html)
     - [Netron.app](https://netron.app/) can be used to visualize any model file (extension .onnx, .pt)